jinghuazhao/FM-pipeline/README.md

 ```
 bash fm-pipeline.sh <input>
 ```
-You will need to change the settings at the beginning of the script before start.
+Before start, settings at the beginning of the script need to be changed while change to the rest of the pipeline is at most minor.

 ## Inputs